Federal Direct Parent (Plus) Loans

-Beginning with the 2011-2012 award year, new federal regulations require you and your parent to complete the Free Application for Federal Student Aid (FAFSA) before applying for a Federal Direct PLUS Loan.
+Federal regulations require you and your parent to complete the Free Application for Federal Student Aid (FAFSA) before applying for a Federal Direct PLUS Loan.

 IMPORTANT NOTE: It is our firm belief that students should borrow only when absolutely necessary, and then only to the extent that is needed.
 We encourage that serious and deliberate consideration be given to making any borrowing decision.

 The Federal Direct Parent Loan for Undergraduate Students (PLUS Loan) enables parents with good credit histories to borrow in order to pay the education expenses of the student who is a dependent undergraduate student enrolled at least half-time.
 Please note that with regard to the Federal Direct PLUS loan, any reference to the 'borrower' refers to the parent and not the student.

 Both the student and borrower must meet the general eligibility requirements for federal student aid.
 For example, both the student and borrower must be a citizen or eligible non-citizen and may not be in default or owe a refund to any federal aid program.
 To be eligible to receive a Federal Direct PLUS Loan, the parent borrower generally will be required to pass a credit check.
 If they do not pass the credit check, they might still be able to receive a loan if someone, such as a relative or friend who is able to pass the credit check, agrees to endorse the loan, promising to repay it if the borrower should fail to do so.
 The online endorser process is preferred and it can be completed at www.studentloans.gov.